Best Mohair Yarn for Doll Hair: Wild Brushable and DollyMo.

 I think I have been writing this review for.ever but thing is, I almost wanted to use the entire line of yarns before I wrote it "properly".
 I know, I am being pedantic again.
-I am, of course, talking about my product review for DollyMo.
+I am, of course, talking about my product review for Wild Brushable and its twin DollyMo.

 These yarns are such a joy to work with that it becomes almost redundant to enumerate the qualities of the product.
 I guess, in my opinion, the beautiful natural shades they come in and also the new "brushability" factor are two of its main winning characteristics.

-The yarn came in the most beautiful natural shades, and was easy to achieve a very full looking cap and extremely soft to the touch, due to the kid mohair content.
-Albeit I found that another brand gave me a longer staple and the doll was able to have longer hair style without the need of adding individual strands.
+The yarn came in the most beautiful shades and was easy to achieve a full looking cap and extremely soft to the touch, due to the kid mohair content.
+Albeit I found that another brand gave me a longer staple and the doll was able to have longer hairstyle without the need of adding individual strands.

 This mainly due to the fact that I do not brush my doll caps with a metal-bristle comb but instead used a different technique taught to me by my friend Juliane, teacher and dollmaker extraordinaire of Atelier Björkasa dolls.

 With my tension and my small crochet hook (2.5 mm) I am able to fill a doll head of about 14" circumference with no problem, and still have a little left over (just in case).

 This style of mohair yarn can be brushed extensively and the hair really grows, it is a joy to watch the hair doing that.
 It is still very soft but this added bonus of being able to brush it and turn the cap with long hair is a bit of a miracle and only a doll maker knows what a beautiful thing this is.

 Just this last Christmas, one very anxious Mom wrote me in a bit of a panic when after adding yards and yards of regular knitting lace mohair to her daughter's Christmas doll and still looking quite empty, she couldn't figure out what was the matter.